 The 5th and early to mid-4th centuries BCE also see great interest in fallacies and logical paradoxes.
 Besides the Liar, Eubulides is said to have been the originator of several other logical paradoxes, including the Sorites.
 Plato's Euthydemus contains a large collection of contemporary fallacies.
 In attempts to solve such logical puzzles, a logical terminology develops here, too, and the focus on the difference between valid and invalid arguments sets the scene for the search for a criterion of valid inference.
 Finally, it is possible that the shaping of deduction and proof in Greek mathematics that begins in the later 5th century BCE served as an inspiration for Aristotle's syllogistic.

 (For a more detailed account see the entry on Aristotle's Logic in this encyclopedia.)
 Aristotle is the first great logician in the history of logic.
 His logic was taught by and large without rival from the 4th to the 19th centuries CE.
-Aristotle's logical works were collected and put in a systematic order by later Peripatetics, who entitled them the Organon or ‘tool’, because they considered logic not as a part but rather an instrument of philosophy.
+Aristotle's logical works were collected and put in a systematic order by later Peripatetics, who entitled them the Organon or ‘tool’, because they considered logic not a part but rather an instrument of philosophy.
 The Organon contains, in traditional order, the Categories, De Interpretatione, Prior Analytics, Posterior Analytics, Topics and Sophistical Refutations.
 In addition, Metaphysics Γ is a logical treatise that discusses the principle of non-contradiction, and some further logical insights are found scattered throughout Aristotle's other works, such as the Poetics, Rhetoric, De Anima, Metaphysics Δ and Θ, and some of the biological works.
 Some parts of the Categories and Posterior Analytics would today be regarded as metaphysics, epistemology or philosophy of science rather than logic.
 The traditional arrangement of works in the Organon is neither chronological nor Aristotle's own.
 The original chronology cannot be fully recovered since Aristotle seems often to have inserted supplements into earlier writings at a later time.
-However, by using logical advances as criterion, we can conjecture that most of the Topics, Sophistical Refutations, Categories and Metaphysics Γ predate the De Interpretatione, which in turn precedes the Prior Analytics and parts of the Posterior Analytics.
+However, by using logical advances as a criterion, we can conjecture that most of the Topics, Sophistical Refutations, Categories and Metaphysics Γ predate the De Interpretatione, which in turn predates the Prior Analytics and parts of the Posterior Analytics.

 The Topics provide a manual for participants in the contests of dialectical argument as instituted in the Academy by Plato.
 Books 2–7 provide general procedures or rules (topoi) about how to find an argument to establish or refute a given thesis.
 The descriptions of these procedures—some of which are so general that they resemble logical laws—clearly presuppose a notion of logical form, and Aristotle's Topics may thus count as the earliest surviving logical treatise.
 The Sophistical Refutations are the first systematic classification of fallacies, sorted by what logical flaw each type manifests (e.g. equivocation, begging the question, affirming the consequent, secundum quid) and how to expose them.